Time and material vs fixed-price: which contract type to choose for your project?

 To make it work, you need a solid plan and a commitment to sticking to it.
 Clear communication and documentation are essential.

-Time and material vs fixed-price models: a detailed comparison
+Time and material vs fixed-price contract: a detailed comparison

 Now you know what the fixed-price and time and material contracts are.
 But the question remains: Which of these pricing models will be a better choice for your next software project?